itanand/itanand/README.md

-I am a DevOps Engineer with experiance in Open Source, Web Development, AWS Services and Freelancing.
-I love to work with Website & App Designing, Cloud Services, open source projects and the challenges associated with them.
+I am a Entrepreneur and DevOps Engineer with experiance in Open Source, Software Development, Cloud Services and Freelancing.
+I love to build the Platforms and I love to explore the open Source world, Cloud Services, and the challenges associated with them.
 I like to Explore the new technologies, and share my knowledge with others.
-Currently, I'm learning Devops tools.
+Currently, I'm learning and implementing DevOps.

-- 🌱 I'm Currently Working as DevOps Engineer at Cloudplinth.
+- 🌱 I'm Currently building an Open Source EdTech Platform.
 - 🥇 Top Rated Upwork Freelancer
-- 🎖  Former DevOps Engineer At HeaTrec Solutions,  Accenture.
+- 🎖  Former DevOps Engineer At Cloudplinth, HeaTrec Solutions, Accenture.
 - 🎖  Learning DevOps Tools, Full Stack❤️.
 - 👯 I’m looking to collaborate on Linkedin.
 - 🎖 Completed 3 tech internships at CCTech, Varada 🛒, Zenrays 🎥, 🚗 and WERP india 📺